Itanagar: Road

-National Highway 415 connects Itanagar to Arunachal Pradesh and the rest of the country.
-Regular bus and taxi services are available from Guwahati and its airport.
+National Highway 415 connects Itanagar to the rest of the country.
+Regular bus and taxi services are available from Guwahati.

 Railway

 Naharlagun railway station is the nearest railway station, which is nearly 15 km away from the city.
 Taxi and bus services are easily available from the railway station to Itanagar.
-Donyi Polo Express can be availed which runs on all days of a week from Guwahati and Shatabdi Express is available thrice a week from Guwahati.
+Donyi Polo Express can be availed, which runs on all days of the week from Guwahati, and Shatabdi Express is available thrice a week from Guwahati.
 The Arunachal AC Superfast Express runs between Naharlagun and Anand Vihar Terminal twice a week, which is the only direct train that connects Arunachal Pradesh with the national capital.

 Air

 Regular helicopter service is available from Guwahati to Naharlagun.
 Prime Minister Narendra Modi laid the foundation stone for Itanagar Airport at Hollongi on 9 February 2019.
 It has been named as Donyi Polo Airport, and was inaugurated on 19 November 2022, with flight services operated by Alliance Air, IndiGo and FlyBig airlines.